Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 \section{Pooling-Based Methods}

 Given a sample of outcomes and bivariate scores, $(Y_1, \bX_1), \ldots, (Y_n, \bX_n)$, a distance function $\d(\cdot,\cdot)$ is used to measure the closeness between any two points in $\mathcal{X}$.
 The most common example is the Euclidean distance $\d(\bx_1, \bx_2) = \|\bx_1 - \bx_2\| = \sqrt{(x_{11} - x_{21})^2 + (x_{12} - x_{22})^2}$ for $\bx_j=(x_{j1},x_{j2})$, $j=1,2$, although in some applications this is not the most appropriate measure.
-For example, \citet{ambrus2020loss} are interested in how close residences in a city are to each other in terms of how long it takes for a person to walk between them; this requires calculating a walking distance, which is different from the Euclidean distance which would not take into account, say, that the path must follow city blocks and cannot go through buildings.
+For example, \citet{ambrus2020loss} are interested in how close residences in a city are to each other in terms of how long it takes for a person to walk between them.
+This requires calculating a walking distance, which is different from the Euclidean distance that cannot take into account, for example, that the path must follow city blocks and cannot go through buildings.
 More broadly, in geographic settings it is common practice to employ specific geodetic distances \citep{Banerjee_2005_Biometrics}.

-Once a distance function $\d(\bX_i, \bx)$ has been chosen, researchers who employ the pooling approach define the closest signed distance to the boundary,
+Once a distance function $\d(\bX_i, \bx)$ has been chosen, researchers who employ the pooling approach define the closest signed distance to the boundary:

 for $i=1,\ldots, n$.
 For a unit $i$, $D_i$ measures how far $i$'s location $\bX_i$ is to the boundary point that is closest to $\bX_i$, regardless of where that boundary point is located.
-Following the standard RD design logic, but now expanded to the BD design (a bivariate setting), localization occurs simultaneously along the entire assignment boundary because the univariate distance $D_i$ to $\B$ is used to construct the region such that $|D_i| \leq h$, which covers the boundary $\B$, where $h$ denotes a bandwidth parameter.
+Following the standard RD design logic, but now expanded to the BD design, localization occurs simultaneously along the entire assignment boundary because the univariate distance $D_i$ to $\B$ is used to construct the region such that $|D_i| \leq h$, which covers the boundary $\B$, where $h$ denotes a bandwidth parameter.
 This region, called a ``tubular neighborhood'' in mathematics \citep{federer2014geometric}, is a natural generalization of the standard localization approach used in univariate RD designs, where the region is simply $|X_i-c|\leq h$ when the score $X_i$ is scalar and $c$ is the univariate cutoff.